dhlab-basel/Sipi/docs/introduction.md

 - You can compile SIPI from the sources on [github](https://github.com/dasch-swiss/sipi).
 Since SIPI uses many third-party open source libraries, compiling Yourself is tedious and my be frustrating (but possible). *You have to provide the licensed source of kakadu by Yourself*.
 See [kakadu software](https://kakadusoftware.com) on how to get a licensed version of the kakadu code.
-SIPI should compile on Linux (Ubuntu) and OS X
+SIPI should compile on Linux (Ubuntu) and (with some hand-work) OS X.

 ## SIPI as IIIF-Server
 ### Extensions to the IIIF-Standard